Accessibility Legislation Engagement Report

 Many participants said government should learn from other jurisdictions (provinces or countries) that already have accessibility legislation.
 Participants encouraged government to seek out best practices from places that are leaders in accessibility and to consider research that others have done in the area of accessibility.
 Participants also talked about the importance of having the same level of accessibility across Canada.

-Understandable and Inclusive Language
+Understandable and Inclusive Language (External link)

 We heard that accessibility legislation and the resources that go with it need to be written in a way that is understandable and includes everyone.
 Participants also said we should explain key concepts in the legislation, such as barriers and accessibility.